Ibaslogic/Ibaslogic/src/posts/2020-01-27-deploying-react-app-to-github-pages/deploying-react-app-to-github-pages.md

 So much have been covered in this React for beginner’s series.
 Now you know what React is, how to create a beautiful React application and deploy it on the web.

-In the coming series, I will walk you through how to fetch data from an API.
-There, you will learn the React lifecycle methods.
+In the coming series, I will walk you through how to connect your application to a remote endpoint and fetch data from an API.

-Likewise, you will learn how to connect your application to a remote endpoint and make a number of requests.
+Likewise, you will learn the React lifecycle methods.

 So far, I hope you feel more confident learning React through the series?

 As usual, endeavour to share this article around the web.

 If something wasn't clear, do let us know.

 Again, here is the [React application](https://ibaslogic.github.io/simple-todo-app/ "simple react app") and the [source code](https://github.com/Ibaslogic/simple-todo-app "simple react app GitHub repo").